Foods to avoid to lose weight!

-The disadvantages of consuming too much sugar (unhealthy ingredient) through your food or sugary drinks can cause potentially poor nutrition, weight gain, increased triglycerides, and tooth decay.
+The disadvantages of consuming too much sugar (unhealthy ingredient) in your food or sugary drinks can cause potentially poor nutrition, weight gain, increased triglycerides, and tooth decay.

 When you fill yourself with high sugar content foods, you tend to miss out on the more nutritious meals with lots of nutrients (vitamins and minerals) because you are full of snacks and drinks with too much sugar content and calories.

 Weight gain can happen due to numerous factors; however, an increased amount of added sugar has been found to increase the number of calories consumed.